FoI

 Common name: Mint Leaved Leucas

-Botanical name: Leucas lamifolia Family: Lamiaceae (Mint family)
+Botanical name: Leucas lamiifolia Family: Lamiaceae (Mint family)

 Mint Leaved Leucas is a densely hairy shrubby herb, 2.5-3 m tall.
 Leaves are ovate-heartshaped, rufous hairy above, velvety or hairy below.
-Leaf margins are serrate-crenate, apex acute, nerves impressed; stalk 1-3 cm long; bracts linear-lanceolate, equalling the calyx.
+Leaf margins are sawtoothed-rounded toothed, tip pointed, nerves impressed; stalk 1-3 cm long; bracts linear-lanceshaped, equalling the calyx.
 Calyx 1-1.2 cm long; tube bell-shaped, straight, throat hairy; sepals 2.5-3 mm long, unequal, erect.
-Flower tube to 8 mm long, annular; upper lip to 5 mm long with white hairs; lower to 8 mm long, 3-lobed; mid-lobe larger, emarginate.
+Flower tube to 8 mm long, annular; upper lip to 5 mm long with white hairs; lower to 8 mm long, 3-lobed; mid-lobe larger, notched.
 Stamens 4; lower filaments longer; anthers 2-celled.
-Ovary 4-partite; style ca. 1.8 cm long; stigma 2-lobed.
+Ovary 4-partite; style about 1.8 cm long; stigma 2-lobed.
 Flowering: January.